 Astrology vs. Astronomy

 That’s when astronomy became known as a science, and astrology was no longer considered to be a science.
 But astrology’s appeal is rooted in concepts that numbers can’t compute.
-The popularity of looking to the stars to answer questions has not waned, and only seems to have expanded in recent years: A National Science Foundation study in 2014 found that more than half of millennials accept astrology as real science.
+The popularity of looking to the stars to answer questions has not waned and only seems to have expanded in recent years: A National Science Foundation study in 2014 found that more than half of millennials accept astrology as real science.

 Even if astrology isn’t considered to be a scientific study, people still turn to the sky for a very real reason.
 The human tendency still leans toward “self-selection,” and we still search for the interpretations that will prove what we already consider to be the truth.